Mary Parker Follett: Organizational theory

 In her capacity as a management theorist, Follett pioneered the understanding of lateral processes within hierarchical organizations (their recognition led directly to the formation of matrix-style organizations, the first of which was DuPont, in the 1920s), the importance of informal processes within organizations, and the idea of the "authority of expertise," which really served to modify the typology of authority developed by her German contemporary, Max Weber, who broke authority down into three separate categories: rational-legal, traditional and charismatic.

 She recognized the holistic nature of community and advanced the idea of "reciprocal relationships" in understanding the dynamic aspects of the individual in relationship to others.
-Follett advocated the principle of what she termed "integration," or noncoercive power-sharing based on the use of her concept of "power with" rather than "power over."
+Follett advocated the principle of "integration," a term she used for the interaction of different perspectives and ideas in the face of a common situation.
+Related to integration was her view on power as being a creative potential, exemplified in her emphasis on "power-with" rather than "power-over."

+Follett did not subscribe wholly to the common managerial ideation of the time period which presumed that while managers were able to use reason and logic, their subordinates were instead focused on sentimentality.
+Follett believed that all people, regardless of their identification or role acted based on the treatment they received.
+She believed that managers did not need to manipulate subordinates to get desired behavior but instead could train them to be empowered thinkers capable of creating desired results on their own accord.
+Follett believed that leadership, while a constant part of the business relationship, was more fluid.
+Leadership, Follett posited, was not always tied to a role but often to the person with the most knowledge or experience in the area.

 Follett contributed greatly to the win-win philosophy, coining the term in her work with groups.
 Her approach to conflict was to embrace it as a mechanism of diversity and an opportunity to develop integrated solutions rather than simply compromising.
+Follett viewed conflict as a way to further communicate and seek mutual understanding.
+Conflict, instead of being a means of turmoil within a management relationship presented an opportunity to strengthen the relationship.
+Her ideas on conflict resolution were new and innovative at the time.
 She was also a pioneer in the establishment of community centers.